chrisfield/redux-formkit/packages/redux-formkit/README.md

 Redux-Formkit aims to provide simular functionality to the excellent [Redux-form](https://github.com/erikras/redux-form) but with a really tightly scoped API allowing a smaller codebase (over 80% smaller).

+## Getting Started
+Take a look at the [examples](https://github.com/chrisfield/redux-formkit/tree/master/examples).

+To use it on you own project:
+`npm install --save redux-formkit`

 ## Features
 - Isomophic support (see paragraph below and Next-js example).
+- React-native support
 - Easy to migrate from/to redux-form
 - Small bundle size
 - Stores values as semantic types, eg number fields will store numbers